If you purchase a product or register for an account through one of the links on our site, we may receive compensation. Learn more >

 Radu Dragusin

 Romania international Dragusin tore his ACL in January in a Europa League clash with Elfsborg and his recovery timeline had been set at around 10-11 months.
-The club confirmed his rehab is on track, and Frank intends to give him game time in a friendly match during the November international break.
+The club confirmed his rehab is on track, but he has not yet returned to the matchday squad.

 Dejan Kulusevski